amin-raz/amin-raz/README.md

 ### 🔍 About Me
 - 🤖 **AI/ML Researcher** - Researched AI/ML and worked on front-end development during an internship at a ML startup.
-- 🚀 **Entrepreneurial Mindset** - Mentored student teams and pitched a gamified fitness app for kids.
+- 🚀 **Entrepreneurial Mindset** - Mentoring student teams and pitched a gamified fitness app for kids.
 - 📊 **Math Enthusiast** - Tutoring students and solving problems.
 - 🎮 **Video Gamer** - Competitive gamer, spanning multiple types of games.